sybrew/the-seo-framework/readme.txt

 		* It will now strip trailing colons, dashes, and othe
 		* It will now stop counting trailing words when a connector, dash, mark, or ¡¿ are found.
 		* It can now strip leading punctuation, even when no final punctuation is found.
+	* The sitemap stylesheet now outputs specific table header and body tags for improved accessibility.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.